caitpj/paradime_dbt_data_modeling_challenge_nba/README.md

 - LeBron has earned 3 times more salary in the NBA than Michael Jordan.
 Money talks.
 - He has a more impressive physicality than Michael Jordan, being 3 inches taller and 34 pounds heavier.

 This project extracts significant insights from NBA data, focusing on performances of Michael Jordan and LeBron James.
 The way the data has been modeled means it is easy to select different players for future analysis.
-I hope you enjoyed my analysis and data modelling, if you have any questions feel free to send me a message and/or connection request on my [LinkedIn](https://www.linkedin.com/in/cai-parry-jones-001008108/).
+I hope you enjoyed my analysis and data modeling.
+If you have any questions feel free to send me a message and/or connection request on my [LinkedIn](https://www.linkedin.com/in/cai-parry-jones-001008108/).